 Although it’s not easy dealing with people who have controlling tendencies, part of their need for control is tied into self-esteem issues.

 The following may be helpful:

 - Be co-operative with the person who is controlling you.
 Show that person you’re a team player and that you’re his or her equal and should be treated as such;

-- Try to stay level headed when you communicate so that you’re in control of how you handle yourself.
-If needs be, talk about how you feel to the person controlling you, so he is aware of how you feel about his or her behaviour;
+- Try to stay level-headed when you communicate, so that you’re in control of how you handle yourself.
+If need be, talk about how you feel to the person controlling you, so he is aware of how you feel about his or her behaviour;

 - Be strong and try not to show any signs of weakness.
 People who control tend to control more when they know they are dealing with a weak person;

 - Try to re-assert your authority so that person knows you will not be controlled;

 In the same way as we haven’t got a right to control others, no one has a right to control us.
 The need for anyone to control others comes from a life of dysfunctional behaviour.